AFS CONTINUING EDUCATION COURSE APPROVAL PROCEDURES AND FORM

 Please review the following form carefully, and provide thorough and succinct responses to all requested information.
 Note: This form is the primary means by which the CEC evaluates your proposal.
 Much like a well-constructed abstract enhances a scientific paper, a thoughtful, informative, well-prepared application attests to the quality of the proposed CE offering.

-Completed course approval forms should be submitted by Friday, February 26, 2021.
 The CEC will review forms for completeness.
 If more information is needed, the CEC Chair will send anonymous reviewer comments, suggestions, and questions to the Course Proposer.
 If the CEC approval is contingent upon implementing suggested revisions, the Course Proposer will submit a revised Course Approval Form to the Course Contact within two weeks of being notified of the CEC’s decision.
-The CEC will issue an approval by mid-June 2021.
+The CEC will issue an approval by mid-June 2022.
 AFS staff will notify the Course Proposer of the CEC’s final decision.

 All AFS CE courses will include an evaluation, to be completed by participants after the course.
 AFS will provide standard evaluation questions; course instructors may add additional questions as needed.